Sentaroh/SMBSync3/app/help/SMBSync3_Privacy_EN.md

 - SMB server host name, IP address, port number, account name, password
 - App setting value

-## 3. Purpose of use of data sent to app developers
+## 3.Purpose of use of data sent to app developers

 The data sent by the users of the app to the developer will be used only to solve problems with the app and will not be disclosed to anyone other than the developer.

-## 4. Permissions
+## 4.Permissions

 The app requires the following permissions.